 The Crow: Salvation

-said that he enjoyed Eric Mabius' performance as Alex, but felt the film had too many problems and plot holes going on.
+said that he enjoyed Mabius' performance, but felt the film as a whole had too many problems.

 This film contains examples of:

 - Badass Longcoat: As tradition dictates, Alex acquires one from one of his victims.